Boundary-Aware Uncertainty for Feature Attribution Explainers: UNCERTAINTY FRAMEWORK FOR EXPLAINERS

-We can therefore define $\tau$ based on the chosen explainer.
-Explainers that include some estimate of uncertainty (e.g. BayesLIME, BayesSHAP, CXPlain) can be directly used to estimate $\tau$.
-For example, CXPlain returns a distribution of feature importance values for a sample $x_m$; the variance of this distribution can be directly used as the variance of $\eta_m$.
-For other stochastic explanation methods that do not explicitly estimate uncertainty, we can estimate $\tau$ empirically by resampling explanations for the same data sample: where each $E_i(x_m)$ is a sampled explanation for $x_m$.
-Alternatively, for deterministic explanation methods we can omit the noise and assume that the generated explanations are noiseless.
+\textbf{Function Approximation Uncertainty.} The $\eta_n$ component of Eq. \eqref{eqn:GP} represents the uncertainty stemming from explainer estimation.
+For example, $\eta_n$ can represent the variance due to sampling (e.g. perturbation-based explainers) or explainer training (e.g. surrogate-based explainers).
+Explainers that include some estimate of uncertainty (e.g. BayesLIME, BayesSHAP, CXPlain) can be directly used to estimate $\sigma^2_n$.
+For other stochastic explanation methods, we can estimate $\sigma^2_n$ empirically by resampling $J$ explanations for the same sample $X_n$:

+where each $H_i(X_n)$ is a sampled explanation.
+Alternatively, for deterministic explanation methods we can omit the $\eta_n$ term and assume noiseless explanations.

-\textbf{Decision Boundary-Aware Uncertainty.} In contrast, the $\mathcal{E}(x_m)$ component of Eq. \ref{eqn:GP} draws possible functions from the GP prior that could have generated the observed explanations, with the function space defined by the choice of kernel.
-Intuitively, the kernel encodes our \emph{a priori} definition of how similar two explanations should be given the similarity of the inputs.
-In other words, how much information do we expect a given point $x$ to provide for a nearby point $x'$ with respect to their explanations?
-We use this kernel specification to define a source of uncertainty dependent on the behavior of nearby explanations.
-In particular, we consider a novel kernel formulation that reflects the complexity of the DB in a local neighborhood of the samples; this is detailed in Section \ref{sec:weighted_geodesic_kernel}.
-For any given kernel, we can interpret the distribution of possible functions $\mathcal{E}(x_m)$ as an estimate of uncertainty based on the set of previously observed or sampled explanations.
+\textbf{Decision Boundary-Aware Uncertainty.} In contrast, the $\mathcal{H}(X_n)$ component of Eq. \eqref{eqn:GP} represents the distribution of functions that could have generated the observed explanations.
+The choice of kernel $k(\cdot, \cdot)$ encodes our \emph{a priori} assumption regarding the similarity between explanations based on the similarity of their corresponding inputs.
+In other words, given two samples $x, x' \in \mathcal{X}$, how much information do we expect a given explanation $H(x)$ to provide for a nearby explanation $H(x')$?
+As the DB between $H(x)$ and $H(x')$ becomes more complex, we would expect for this information to decrease.
+In Section \ref{sec:weighted_geodesic_kernel}, we consider a novel kernel formulation that reflects the complexity of the DB in a local neighborhood of the samples.